 To apply, a student must:

 - Be a legal resident of the State of Tennessee and enrolled in a Tennessee high school or homeschooled.

 - Be a current high school junior or senior at the time of application submission.

 - Be at least sixteen years of age by June 1, 2024.

 - Have a minimum 3.0 cumulative grade point average.

 - Be available for full participation (40 hours/week) between June 17 – July 19, 2024.

 - Have not previously participated in the Veterinary Summer Experience Program.

 No exceptions will be made to the eligibility requirements listed above.
 Students not meeting all of the stated requirements should not apply.
 All applicants must submit an application, an official high school transcript, and three reference letters.
-Applications must be electronically submitted by 11:59 p.m. on March 7, 2020.
-Supplemental materials must be postmarked by March 13, 2020.
-All applicants will be notified of their status via email on or before May 1, 2021.
-Please do not hesitate to contact me via email if you have additional questions or concerns.
+Applications must be electronically submitted by 11:59 p.m. on February 29, 2024.
+Supplemental materials must be postmarked by March 4, 2024.
+All applicants will be notified of their status via email on or before May 1, 2024.
+Please do not hesitate to contact us via email if you have additional questions or concerns.